-Originally the centre was two separate buildings, being the Canberra Theatre, which was “linked” by a covered walkway to The Playhouse, a 310 seat drama theatre.
+Back in 1965, the centre was two separate buildings, being the Canberra Theatre, and The Playhouse, which were “linked” by a covered walkway.

 In 1971 the covered walkway, which “linked” the two venues, was enclosed to create more foyer and function space for the Canberra Theatre and improved Box Office facilities.

 As the activities of the Centre expanded so too did the staffing and technical requirements.
-In 1982 administration offices, a large scenic construction workshop, including a mechanical painting frame and a rehearsal room/90-seat venue entitled The Courtyard Studio were completed.
+In 1982 administration offices, a large scenic construction workshop, including a mechanical painting frame and a rehearsal room/90-seat theatre (The Courtyard Studio) were completed.

 In 1988 the Canberra Theatre auditorium, foyer and link were extensively refurbished in order to maintain parity with other comparable performing arts centres around the country.

 In 1998 The Playhouse was rebuilt to a 618 seat theatre, moving away from the older style ‘fan’ type auditorium to a more upright semi-circular drum layout.
 It has since become a favourite venue for many artists and companies to perform in.

 In 2006 the new Link/Library was built with a permanent home for Canberra Ticketing.
 This building provides the much needed extra front of house toilet facilities and a modern bar for both The Playhouse and the Canberra Theatre.